topolvm/topolvm/docs/proposals/rename-group.md

 #### Addition of group name setting function

-- If you set the `USE_LEGACY_PLUGIN_NAME` environment variable, the group name `topolvm.cybozu.com` will be used
+- If you set the `USE_LEGACY` environment variable, the group name `topolvm.cybozu.com` will be used
-- If the `USE_LEGACY_PLUGIN_NAME` environment variable is not set, the group name `topolvm.io` will be used
+- If the `USE_LEGACY` environment variable is not set, the group name `topolvm.io` will be used

 #### Group name setting in helm chart

-Add the `.Values.useLegacyName` variable to the helm chart and set this variable to `true` to set the installation manifest to use `topolvm.cybozu.com`.
+Add the `.Values.useLegacy` variable to the helm chart and set this variable to `true` to set the installation manifest to use `topolvm.cybozu.com`.
-If the `.Values.useLegacyName` variable is not set to `true`, the group name will be `topolvm.io`.
+If the `.Values.useLegacy` variable is not set to `true`, the group name will be `topolvm.io`.

 If you are going to set the following variables, you may need to set them appropriately to use `topolvm.io` or `topolvm.cybozu.com` in the variables.